norydev/NoryDev.github.io/_posts/2017-05-11-pg-mat-views-for-better-performance-in-rails.md

           real time::       12.1 i/s - 1.95x  slower
 ```

-The reports with the most complex queries have seen a 20x to 30x performance increase:
+The reports with the most complex queries, who had a lot of sub-queries, have seen a 20x to 30x performance increase:

 ```
 Warming up --------------------------------------